ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The prognostic atmospheric model in the UFS SRW Application is the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core configured with a Limited Area Model (LAM) capability (:cite:t:`BlackEtAl2021`).
 The dynamical core is the computational part of a model that solves the equations of fluid motion.
-A User’s Guide for the UFS :term:`Weather Model` can be found `here <https://ufs-weather-model.readthedocs.io/en/ufs-v2.0.0/>`__.
+A User’s Guide for the UFS :term:`Weather Model` can be found `here <https://ufs-weather-model.readthedocs.io/en/release-public-v3/>`__.

-..
-   COMMENT: Update link!

 Common Community Physics Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^